Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process: Data and Methodology

 \subsection{Neural Networks for Statistical Inference}

-Given the computational cost of accurately approximating the intractable likelihood, we instead propose a likelihood-free approach, where a fully connected, feed-forward NN is trained to estimate the parameter $\tht$ directly from a summary statistic of the observed data.
-This procedure constitutes a typical NN regression problem, which we will now briefly describe.
-A feed-forward NN is comprised of layers of nodes: an input layer, multiple hidden layers, and an output layer.
-Recalling that our data is a sequence of counts $n_{1:K}\in \bb Z_+^K$, we first define the function $\bs s: \bb Z_+^K \to \bb R^s$, which computes an $s$-dimensional summary statistic from a given observation.
-Details of the proposed summary statistic are given in Section~\ref{sec:sumstat}.
-The summary statistic forms the $s$-dimensional input layer, with the parameter vector $\tht\in \Tht$ forming the $d$-dimensional output layer.
+Given the computational cost of accurately approximating the intractable likelihood, we pursue a likelihood-free approach, where a NN is trained to perform inference on the parameter ${\bs \tht}$ \citep{chonLinearNonlinearARMA1997, creelNeuralNetsIndirect2017}.
+This constitutes a NN regression problem, which we will now detail.
+For a complete introduction to feed-forward NNs, see Chapter 6 of \cite{Goodfellow-et-al-2016}, and for a useful review of NN techniques for parametric inference, see \cite{zammit-mangionNeuralMethodsAmortized2024}.